oat-sa/taohub-articles/forge/Wiki/tao-mac.md

 ![](../resources/install4.png)

-Choose an admin account for your tao installation, this is the login and password you will have to use on your fresh tao installation.
+Choose an admin account for your TAO installation, this is the login and password you will have to use on your fresh tao installation.

 ![](../resources/install5.png)